catdarick/WellBot/README.md

 ```
 ###### Note: This is a bit simplified version.
-`Bot` needs to avoid explicit argument passing, but more on that later.
+`Bot` field needs to avoid explicit argument passing, but more on that later.

 Since the concept of global variables does not exist in Haskell - we use the StateT monad to store this data.
 And at the moment the signature of our logic function can be like: